ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 the proxy about a new client CID or a new target CID, respectively.
 These capsule types MUST only be sent by a client.
 These capsule types share a sequence number space which allows the proxy to limit the number of active registrations.
-The first registration has sequence number 0 and subsequent registrations increment the sequence number by 1.
+The first registration (of either client CID or target CID) has sequence number 0, and subsequent registrations increment the sequence number by 1.

 The ACK_CLIENT_CID ({{capsule-ack-client}}) and ACK_TARGET_CID
 ({{capsule-ack-target}}) capsule types are sent by the proxy to the client